Limited Editions Club/Heritage Press: The Revolt of the Angels by Anatole France (1953)

 And I’m sure that’s more than you ever wanted to know about the life and work of Pierre Watrin!

-Page 30 – There’s some in-text art as well.
+Page 30 (Heritage) – There’s some in-text art as well.

-I also happen to have a delightful Penguin Island printing by Dodd, Mead in the late 1920’s that is illustrated wonderfully by Frank C. Pape.
+I also happen to have a delightful Penguin Island and The Revolt of the Angels printing by Dodd, Mead in the late 1920’s that is illustrated wonderfully by Frank C. Pape.
 He did a series of France’s work for that publisher following France’s Nobel Prize win.
-Unfortunately, Pape never collaborated with the George Macy Company, but you can take a look at the Dodd, Mead Revolt here, if you’d like to compare.
+Unfortunately, Pape never collaborated with the George Macy Company.

 Another interesting thing that happened with this book for me is the inclusion of a second Sandglass, for the Heritage Alice’s Adventures in Wonderland by Lewis Carroll, a book I have never laid eyes on (and not for lack of trying!).
 It is some relief to know that if I ever do stumble upon one I won’t need it to have a Sandglass inside it as a determining factor (although I’d probably buy it on the spot considering how scarce it is).
 Curiously, the second copy I bought had a Sandglass for Washington Irving’s History of New York if I remember correctly.
 So, look inside copies of Revolt for unexpected Sandglasses!